SoftFever/OrcaSlicer/doc/Extrusion-rate-smoothing.md

 So your tuning starting point needs to be an ERS value that is less than this.
 A good point experiment with test prints would be a value of 60-80% of the above maximum values.
 This will give some meaningfull assistance to pressure advance, reducing the deviation introduced by pressure advance smooth time.
 The greater the smooth time, the greater the quality benefit will be.

-Therefore, for a 0.42 line width, the below are a recommended set of starting ERS values
+Therefore, for a 0.42 line width and 0.16 layer height, the below are a recommended set of starting ERS values
 1. 18-25mm3/sec for 0.5k acceleration
 2. 35-50mm3/sec for 1k acceleration
 3. 70-100mm3/sec2 for 2k acceleration
 4. 145-200mm3/sec2 for 4k acceleration

+If you are printing with a 0.2 layer height, you can increase these values by 25% and simlarly reduce if printing with lower.

 Perform a test print with the above and adjust to your liking!
 If you notice budging on sharp overhangs where speed changes, like the hull of the benchy, reduce this value by 10% and try again.
 If you're not noticing any artefacts, increase by 10% but dont go over the maximum values recommended above as then this feature would have no effect in your print.